 How to Protect Items during Shipping

-Posted by sachin
+Posted by Art Wirtz

 Protecting the items being shipped is the most important consideration of a shipping operation.
 People do not want to pay for shipping and wait out the shipping time only to find that the ordered items have been broken, damaged or are rotten (in the case of shipping food).
 Therefore, take every precaution to pack the items correctly and secure them.